Learn how to calculate apartment rental tax in the Czech Republic, from deductible activities & tax discounts to different tax regimes.

 Who has to pay rental tax in the Czech Republic?

-You do not pay tax if you earn less than CZK 6,000 annually from your business, rental or other income-generating activities.
+You do not pay tax if you earn less than CZK 50, 000 (total from all sources of income) annually from your business, rental or other income-generating activities.

 This is because you are not obligated to file a tax return, and therefore not paying any tax.
-The limit increases to CZK 15,000 if you have zero income.
 If you exceed either of these amounts, you will not have to pay taxes.

 Those earning above CZK 6,000 have two reporting methods.
 Filers must either report actual income in tax records, or declare a simpler flat tax.